sketchplugins/plugin-directory/README.md

 - [Spooky](https://github.com/eliasjulian/spooky-sketch), by Elias Julian: Is this image ~🎃🔪spooky🔪🎃~ enough?
 You'll never have to ask yourself that question again.
 Happy Halloween!
 - [Squash](https://github.com/mcansh/squash-sketchplugin), by Logan McAnsh <logan@mcan.sh> (https://mcan.sh): Export and optimize images with Realmac Squash
 - [Sr Measure](https://github.com/endswithak/sketch-measure-react), by Erik Myers: A sketch plugin to export your designs as react applications.
 Quickly share design specs, css, and assets.
-- [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
+- [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite
 - [String Value Puller](https://github.com/YannickWidmer/sketch_strings_puller), by YannickWidmer: Plugin to handle pull string values from github repositories.